 Pure Potions – Bath and Body Emollient Oil

 A versatile moisturising oil that is 100% natural and suitable for all kinds of skin types.
-The Bath and Body Emollient Oil (£12.99) comes in a 200ml bottle and can transform into a facial cleanser, shaving oil or massage oil.
+The Bath and Body Emollient Oil (£12.99) is absolutely gorgeous on my skin and comes in a 200ml bottle.
+The oil can transform into a facial cleanser, shaving oil or massage oil.
 I love these type of products as it means you can take it away when you go travelling and you’ve got a combination of uses for it.
 Hemp is one of my favourite ingredients in beauty products so I knew I’d take to this straight away.
 I added a few drops to my bath as a tester and it felt so rich and smooth.
 What I was also looking for was a bath product that didn’t dry my skin out, and this completed the challenge.
 It contains essential oils of calendula, chamomile and lavender and I’ve now added this to my basket for future uses.
 Thanks also to the team for sending some samples of the moisturisers and ointment as well, they’re a perfect size to pop into my make up bag.

 Have you tried any cruelty-free products lately that you swear by?
 Let me know in the comments below.
 You can also pin this blog to your Pinterest on the graphic below.